Qumulo/docs/metrics-api/prometheus-grafana-setup.md

 For more information on alerts, see the [Grafana documentation](https://grafana.com/docs/grafana/latest/alerting/old-alerting/).

-<h2>Alert on Low Free Space</h2>
+<h2>Alert on Cluster Full</h2>

-Knowing how much free space is left in a cluster is very important, and in many cases it is useful to have an alarm that will alert when free space gets too low.
-In this example we will create a graph to show free space remaining and set an alarm to alert if it gets too low.
+Knowing how much free space is left in a cluster is very important, and in many cases it is useful to have an alarm that will alert when the cluster is almost full.
+In this example we will create a graph to show how full the cluster is and set an alarm to alert if it gets too full.

-1. Start by setting up a graph of free space remaining.
+1. Start by setting up a graph of used space.
 You can use the previous example as a guide and replace the query with the following:

-    `qumulo_free_bytes / qumulo_capacity_bytes * 100`
+    `1 - qumulo_free_bytes / qumulo_capacity_bytes`

-    This will show the amount of free space left in the cluster as a percentage of the total capacity, so an empty cluster would be 100% free space, and a full cluster would be 0%.
+    This will show the amount of space being used in the cluster as a percentage of the total capacity, so an empty cluster would be 0% used space, and a full cluster would be 100%.

+1. In the *Visualization* tab, go to the *Unit* dropdown in the *Left Y* section and choose "percent (0.0-1.0)".
 1. Before saving the graph, go to the *Alert* tab in the side menu and click *Create Alert*.
-1. Name the alarm "Free Space Low".
+1. Name the alarm "Cluster Full".
+1. Evaluate every 1 minute to match the scrape interval.
+1. If you would like to not be notified of transient issues, such as space usage spiking for a second, set *For* to 5 minutes.
+When an alarm is initially triggered, it will be set to a "Pending" state.
+Once it has been triggered for 5 minutes, the alarm will go to an "Alerting" state and alarm notifications will be sent out.
 1. Set the conditions for the alert to be `avg()` is below 10.
 This means that the alarm will go off if the cluster averages below 10% free space over the period of time specified in the *For* field.
 1. Enter the notification channel you want alerts to be sent to as well as a message.
 1. Click the save icon in the top right corner.